apisnetworks/apiscp-bootstrapper/README.md

 # Benchmarking providers

 bootstrap.sh can also be used to benchmark a provider since it runs unassisted from start to finish.
-For consistency commit [bc058b4](https://gitlab.com/apisnetworks/apnscp/tree/bc058b4807a29500485a239ff67c735f46405dc9) is referenced ("benchmark" tag).
-If `RELEASE` is omitted bootstrap.sh will use master, which may produce different results that the stats below.
+For consistency commit [3f2944ae](https://gitlab.com/apisnetworks/apnscp/tree/3f2944ae3c6417cc2e8d48c80944daff03bd23df) is referenced ("benchmark" tag).
+If `RELEASE` is omitted bootstrap.sh will use master, which may produce different results than the stats below.

 ```shell
 curl https://raw.githubusercontent.com/apisnetworks/apnscp-bootstrapper/master/bootstrap.sh | env RELEASE=benchmark bash